Tigers vs. Braves Player Props Betting Odds

 - Acuna has 88 hits with 21 doubles, a triple, 13 home runs, 30 walks and 40 RBI.
 He's also stolen 28 bases.

-- Acuna has picked up at least one hit in three games in a row.
-In his last five games he is hitting .304 with four doubles, a home run, a walk and seven RBI.
+- Acuna hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .304 with four doubles, a home run, a walk and seven RBI.

 Acuna Recent Games